 Other key lawyers:

-‘The firm is one of the best boutique litigation firms in the country: incredibly efficient with outstanding client service and legal expertise.’
+‘One of the best boutique litigation firms in the country.’

 The former Directors of Feltex Carpets